appoptics/appoptics-bindings-node/.github/README.md

 ### Docker Dev Container

-To setup a development environament on a non-linux machine (say a Mac):
+To setup a development environment on a non-linux machine (say a Mac):

 1. Create a `.env` file and set: `AO_TOKEN_PROD={a valid production token}`.
 Potentially you can also set `AO_TOKEN_STG={a valid staging token}`
 2. Run `npm run dev` - this will create a docker container, set it up, and open a shell.
 Docker container will have nano installed and access to GitHub SSH keys as configured.
 3. Run `npm run dev node:latest` or `npm run dev node:12` to get specific flavors of node.
 Note that the Docker Dev Container is assumed to be "build capable" so using `node:16-alpine3.11` is a no.

+The setup script ensures a "clean" work place with each run by removing artifacts and installed modules on each exit.

 ### "One Off" Docker Container

-At times it may be useful to set a "one off" docker container to test a speficic feature or build.
+At times it may be useful to set a "one off" docker container to test a specific feature or build.
+Do not launch two instances as it may lead to trouble.

 This repo has a "single" GitHub package named `node` scoped to `appoptics/appoptics-bindings-node` (the repo) which has [multiple tagged images](https://github.com/appoptics/appoptics-bindings-node/pkgs/container/appoptics-bindings-node%2Fnode).